Frequently Asked Questions

 Counseling requires coming to session prepared, constantly developing the therapeutic relationship, engaging topics in session, and using skills gained in session in an applied manner outside of the office.
 Early in counseling it is important to establish a relationship of trust and acceptance, to clarify goals, and to identify existing skills and supports.
 While there are no guarantees, most who follow these keys report positive results.

 • Absolutely!
-While counseling is not to be confused with receiving a sermon or even mentorship, matters of faith and values can be legitimate foci or elements of services.
+While counseling is not to be confused with receiving a sermon or mentorship, matters of faith and values can be legitimate foci or elements of services.
 I welcome matters of faith and am willing to address or include faith elements into session.

 • Streams In The Desert currently accepts the following insurances: Blue Cross Blue Shield, United Health Care, UMR, WebTPA, Health Choice and Aetna.